JarofMolasses/macroscope/README.md

 # Macroscope
 This is a basic, constant-height, contact mode profilometer/AFM.
-It's really more of a demonstration piece but ~10 miron resolution can be achieved with some patience.
+It's really more of a demonstration piece but ~10 micron resolution can be achieved with some patience.

 Inspired by this paper: [*Macro-scale atomic force microscope: An experimental platform for teaching precision mechatronics*](https://www.sciencedirect.com/science/article/abs/pii/S0957415815001488).